Know the rules to follow

 - access for all parties

-- election blackout periods when ads can't be broadcast
+- election and referendum blackout periods when ads can't be broadcast

 - required particulars to be included in ads